melomg/melomg.github.io/_posts/2025-06-29-starting-a-kmp-project-episode-2.md

     run: ./gradlew lintDebug
 ```

-I could have just used `./gradlew check` task in CI since `detekt` and `lint` tasks does also run when `check` task run but imo `check` task does a lot.
-But if you want to follow standard Gradle lifecycle practices, and you're OK with less fine-grained control, then `check` task is not bad.
+I could have just used `./gradlew check` task in CI since `detekt` and `lint` tasks also run when `check` task runs, but IMO the `check` task does a lot.
+But if you want to follow standard Gradle lifecycle practices, and you're OK with less fine-grained control, then the `check` task is not bad.
-I wanted to optimize CI time and only run certain checks in certain situations like running lint only on debug build type, therefore I separated `detekt` and `lint` tasks and run only them which saved me sometime.
+I wanted to optimize CI time and only run certain checks in certain situations like running lint only on debug build type, therefore I separated `detekt` and `lint` tasks and run only them which saved me some time.
 I believe it also gives faster feedback and better visibility into where a failure happened.
 But that might be just [how I eat the yogurt](https://tureng.com/en/turkish-english/her%20yi%C4%9Fidin%20bir%20yo%C4%9Furt%20yiyi%C5%9Fi%20vard%C4%B1r).

-One last suggestion, I came across with a [nice article here](https://medium.com/@santimattius/kmp-essential-tools-and-plugins-for-kotlin-multiplatform-application-development-6ffcccdef6a8) which mentions nice tools to have for a KMP project.
+One last suggestion, I came across a [nice article here](https://medium.com/@santimattius/kmp-essential-tools-and-plugins-for-kotlin-multiplatform-application-development-6ffcccdef6a8) which mentions nice tools to have for a KMP project.

 We can now tick one/two checks in the list below and rest remains 🎉;
 - Core